 See example of the total charges over 5 years

 There are a number of interesting aspects to this AIM IHT ISA service.
 Firstly, it comes with a downside protection policy at no additional cost to investors.
 It aims to cover a loss in value of up to 20% of the net initial investment for at least two years, if they die before the age of 90.
 The policy could be appealing as it reduces some of the risks of investing in AIM.

-Judith MacKenzie is a highly regarded fund manager with two decades of experience investing in smaller companies and a good performance track record.
+Judith MacKenzie is a highly regarded fund manager with two decades of experience investing in smaller companies.
 The team’s sole focus is investing in UK smaller companies.
 Past performance however is not a guide to the future.